Sauceke/hotdog/doc/wireless/ASSEMBLY.md

 11. Clean both the `BT1` footprint and the battery holder with isopropyl alcohol.

 12. Glue the battery holder to `BT1` with epoxy.

-Make sure there is at least 5mm clearance between the battery holder and the edge of the motherboard.
+⚠ Make sure there is at least 5mm clearance between the battery holder and the edge of the motherboard.

 > <img src="BT1_mount.jpeg" height="210"> <img src="BT1_mount2.jpeg" height="210">

 Clamp it down and wait for the glue to dry.
 Meanwhile, you can start assembling the [back motherboard](#soldering-back-motherboard).

 13. Solder a 100uF capacitor to `C1`.
+Again, mind the polarity.
 > <img src="C1_mount.jpeg" height="210">

 14. Insert the nRF24 into the `U1` socket, and that's the front motherboard done.